terraform-google-modules/terraform-google-container-vm/README.md

 Running flake8
 Running go fmt and go vet
 Running terraform validate
+Running terraform fmt
 Running hadolint on Dockerfiles
 Checking for required files
 Testing the validity of the header check
 ..
 ----------------------------------------------------------------------
-Ran 2 tests in 0.026s
+Ran 2 tests in 0.024s

 OK
 Checking file headers
-The following lines have trailing whitespace
+The following lines have trailing whitespace Generating markdown docs with terraform-docs
 ```

-The linters
-are as follows:
+The linters are as follows:
 * Shell - shellcheck.
 Can be found in homebrew
 * Python - flake8.
 Can be installed with 'pip install flake8'
-* Golang - gofmt. gofmt comes with the standard golang installation. golang
-is a compiled language so there is no standard linter.
+* Golang - gofmt. gofmt comes with the standard golang installation. golang is a compiled language so there is no standard linter.
-* Terraform - terraform has a built-in linter in the 'terraform validate'
+* Terraform - terraform has a built-in linter in the 'terraform fmt' command.
-command.
 * Dockerfiles - hadolint.
 Can be found in homebrew